 Finally, we do have a mileage charge for homes more than 20 miles away.

 Not all homes or inspections easily fit this simple approach; for complicated or multiple unit homes, call us and we will be glad to give you a quote.

 We are also happy to work with your mortgage and escrow companies to bill for our services with payment due at closing from escrow.
 This way you can include our expenses as part of the larger whole; we do add an additional $50 to cover our increased costs with this program.

 That’s it… nothing hidden and everything included.
-We do not adjust our charges for travel and we are happy to accept cash, checks, and most major credit cards.
+We are happy to accept cash, checks, and most major credit cards.